Sales process automation: A guide for revenue teams

 Your potential customer realizes they have a problem, but they probably haven't heard of your company yet.
 Perhaps they are Googling common issues that your product or solution solves, clicking on a paid ad or a social media post, or reading through blogs of other folks who have experienced a similar problem.

 While you may not have visibility into all of their activities before they reach out to you, your future buyer is out there, they're doing research, and leaving a trail of valuable data behind.
-To access this information, you need a sales execution platform that can capture this interaction data and translate into actionable insights and recommendations.
+To access this information, you need an AI Revenue Workflow Platform that can capture this interaction data and translate it into actionable insights and recommendations.

 Now that your prospect has found you, they're likely intrigued.
 They are returning to your website or exploring your content a little deeper and are hungry for more.